Projects for Incredible Volunteers

 Bring your family to Camp Magruder for quiet rest and take part in a work project that will benefit camp and give everyone a feeling of pride.
 Magruder is offering the chance for families and friend groups to stay with us, while doing work projects addressing some needs around camp.

 Browse the work projects we’ve identified and choose one that fits the members of your family’s age and skill levels by clicking this link.
-Stay without lodging fees, enjoy the Spring Oregon Coast scenery, join in peaceful reflections, and bond together as you strengthen and support the camp we all love.
+Stay without lodging fees, enjoy the Fall Oregon Coast scenery, join in peaceful reflections, and bond together as you strengthen and support the camp we all love.
 In addition to volunteering of time and service, the use of personal equipment is graciously accepted if available.
 Donations for project supplies and equipment will also be accepted from those able and interested.

 Call 503-355-2310 or email magruder.reservations@gmail.com to check dates and discuss details for reservations and projects.

 Browse the work projects we’ve identified and choose one that fits the members of your family’s age and skill levels by clicking this link.
-Stay without lodging fees, enjoy the Spring Oregon Coast scenery, join in peaceful reflections, and bond together as you strengthen and support the camp we all love.
+Stay without lodging fees, enjoy the Fall Oregon Coast scenery, join in peaceful reflections, and bond together as you strengthen and support the camp we all love.
 In addition to volunteering of time and service, the use of personal equipment is graciously accepted if available.
 Donations for project supplies and equipment will also be accepted from those able and interested.

 Call 503-355-2310 or email magruder.reservations@gmail.com to check dates and discuss details for reservations and projects.